sherazmahar/ChatAir-Android/README.md

 - [ ] Image Annotations
 - [ ] Block/Unblock Users
 - [ ] Go to Unread Messages like in Messenger
+- [ ] Reply by swiping the message on left/right

 # Help spread the word